 This is good news for crafty gardeners!
-This means you can place an air plant in just about any place in your house.
-Terrariums and seashells are some great ideas, and there are many more.
+It means that you can place an air plant in just about any spot in your house.
+Terrariums and seashells are some great ideas for air plants displays, and there are many more.
 Just check out this Pinterest board:

 Over 500 species of Tillandsia grow in a broad variety of habitats in the USA (southern part) to Central and South America.
 Some Tillandsia varieties such as Spanish Moss (Tillandsia usenoides) can be invasive, taking over phone lines and climbing buildings.